 The total estimated capital shortfalls and the cross-sectional average of ratios of Vlab and stress tests are reported in Table 3.
-The severity of Vlab SRISK and M-LVGRs is in striking contrast with stress tests estimates for all stress tests.
+The severity of Vlab SRISK and M-LVGR_s is in striking contrast with stress tests estimates for all stress tests.
 This is consistent with the finding of Hanson et al. (2011) that regulatory ratios are not a binding constraint for banks whereas the market is.
 The difference is even more obvious in Europe where the capital shortfall estimates of the last two stress tests (resp.
 0.2 EUR bn in the CEBS 2010 and 1.2 EUR bn in the EBA 2011) appear extremely low compared to the corresponding SRISK (resp.
 796 EUR bn and 886 EUR bn).

 The stressed individual ratios of US BHCs and large European banks tell us the same story.
-They are illustrated with their Vlab ratios in Appendix B for the last European stress test (EBA 2011) and the two last US stress tests (CCAR 2012 and 2013).
-Vlab ratio is almost always more severe than the stressed regulatory ratios, especially in Europe, where all the large banks pass the stress test but none of them passes Vlab test (see Figure B.2a in the Appendix).

-Table 4 (panel B) shows the rank correlations between SRISK and the estimated capital shortfalls of stress tests.
-In the European stress tests, most banks have a zero capital shortfall as the disclosed shortfall is where k' is the prudential capital ratio threshold used in the stress test (5% in the EBA 2011), $RWA_S$ and $Capital_S$ are respectively the risk-weighted assets and the capital level of a bank at the end of the stress scenario.
+They are illustrated with their Vlab ratios in Appendix B for the last European stress test and the two last US stress tests (2012 and 2013).
+Vlab ratio is almost always more severe than the stressed regulatory ratios, especially in Europe, where all the large banks pass the stress test but none of them passes Vlab test (see Figure B.2a in the Appendix).12 where k' is the prudential capital ratio threshold used in the stress test (5% in the EBA 2011), RWA_S and $Capital_S$ are respectively the risk-weighted assets and the capital levels of a bank at the end of the stress scenario.
 We actually observe that most European banks end up with a capital excess at the end of the stress scenario (see Figure 5a) when we remove the zero bound and derive the 'absolute' capital shortfall